composewell/streaming-benchmarks/README.rst

 Benchmarking Code
 ~~~~~~~~~~~~~~~~~

-* ``IO Monad:`` We run the benchmarks in the IO monad so that they are close to
-  real life usage.
-Note that most existing streaming benchmarks use pure code
-  or Identity monad which may produce entirely different results.

 * ``unfoldrM`` is used to generate the stream for two reasons, (1) it is
   monadic, (2) it reduces the generation overhead so that the actual streaming
   operation cost is amplified.
 If we use generation from a list there is a
   significant overhead in the generation itself because of the intermediate
   list structure.

-* Unless we perform some real IO operation, the operation being benchmarked can
-  get completely optimized out in some cases.
-We use a random number generation
-  in the IO monad and feed it to the operation being benchmarked to avoid that
-  issue.

 GHC Inlining
 ------------